Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata: Experiments

 \textbf{PATTERN and CLUSTER} \citep{dwivedi-benchmarking, abbe-sbm} are node classification datasets generated using the Stochastic Block Model \citep{abbe-sbm}, which is used to model communities within social networks according to certain hyperparameters such as community membership probability.
 PATTERN has 2 node classes task while CLUSTER has 7.
 We use the same splits as \citet{dwivedi-benchmarking} with 10,000 graphs for train and 2,000 graphs for validation and test.
 We use a batch size of 26 and 32 for PATTERN and CLUSTER, respectively.

 \textbf{PLANAR} is a new dataset we generate to test the abilities of each PE to help the transformer correctly classify whether a given graph has a planar embedding.
 We introduce this task as another test of the theoretical power of each PE.
-In the negative case, detecting a non-planar graph is merely a matter of being able to count nodes since, by Euler's formula, a graph is not planar if $|E| > 3|V| - 6$.
-However, the positive case is more involved with checking whether there are subgraphs homeomorphic to the complete graph $K_5$ or the utility graph $K_{3, 3}$ \citep{Kuratowski1930, wagner}.
-We use 7000 graphs for training and 1500 for validation and testing.
+For many graphs, non-planarity can be detected by merely counting nodes since a graph is not planar if $|E| > 3|V| - 6$ by Euler's formula.
+However, exactly determining whether a graph is non-planar requires checking whether there are subgraphs homeomorphic to the complete graph $K_5$ or the utility graph $K_{3,3}$ \citep{Kuratowski1930, wagner}.
+We use 7,000 graphs for training and 1,500 for validation and testing.
 On average, each graph has 33 nodes.
 We use a batch size of 32.

+\textbf{PCQM4Mv2} is a dataset from the Open Graph Benchmark Large-Scale Challenge (OGB-LSC) \citep{ogblsc}, a series of datsets intended to test the real-world performance of graph ML models on large-scale graph tasks.
+PCQM4Mv2 is a graph regression dataset with the task of predicting the HOMO-LUMO energy gap of molecules, an important quantum property.
+As labels for the test set are private, we report performance on the validation set.
+The train set is comprised of 3,378,606 molecules while the validation set has 73,545 molecules.
+We use a batch size of $1024$.
+Due to time and hardware constraints, we report metrics based on the 80th epoch during training.

 For GAPE, on MT, we used PE dimension $k = 512$ and a damping factor $\gamma = 1$.
 On the graph-level tasks, we use $k=32$ and $\gamma = 0.02$.
 For RW, we choose $k= 20$ on all tasks except for CYCLES-V, where we chose $k=9$ in order to test its generalizability to longer cycle lengths.
 For LAPE, we use $k=20$ on all tasks, following \citet{dwivedi-gtn}.
 For SA, we use $k=10$ on all tasks, following \citet{kreuzer-san}.